aodbee/recsalmo/README.md

 1. All genome assembly files must be contained in a single folder; and that folder must not have any sub-folders.
 2. The assembly files must be of the FASTA format.
 3. For each name of a genome assembly file, the program assigns a string in front of the first period symbol to be the main output name.
-For instances, if the name of an assembly file is Assembly1.scaffolds.fasta, the main output name (and also the output folder name) becomes "Assembly1".
-Thus, names should be carefully adjusted to avoid duplicates.
+For instances, if the name of an assembly file is Assembly1.scaffolds.fasta, the main output name (and also the output sub-folder name) becomes "Assembly1".
+Thus, names should be carefully adjusted to avoid duplicates that lead to errors.
 4. The user must assign a single folder (in the command line) as the output folder.
 All the analysis results will be kept in this folder.

 **Database:**

-There are embedded databases necessary for the analysis of Salmonella genome.
-The followings are built-in databases.
+The followings are the embedded databases necessary for the analysis run of Salmonella genomes.
-1. Reference genome (for phylogenetic tree construction) which is Salmonella enterica subsp. enterica serovar Typhimurium str.
+1. Reference genome: Salmonella enterica subsp. enterica serovar Typhimurium str.
 LT2
-2. SPIs (Salmonella Pathogenicity Islands)
+2. SPIs (Salmonella Pathogenicity Islands): SPI-1 to SPI-17
-3. CRISPR spacers
+3. CRISPR spacers with assigned nametags

 **Outputs:**